Things to do in NYC

 350 Fifth Avenue, New York, NY 10118

 The Empire State Building is generally thought of as an American cultural icon.
-It is designed in the distinctive Art Deco style and has been named as one of the Seven Wonders of the Modern World by the American Society of Civil Engineers its a popular thing to do in NYC.
+It is designed in the distinctive Art Deco style.
+As one of the Seven Wonders of the Modern World named by the American Society of Civil Engineers its a popular thing to do in NYC.

 |The Chrysler Building - 1 mile

 The Chrysler Building is an Art Deco style skyscraper in New York City, located on the east side of Manhattan.
 At 1,046 feet, the structure was the world's tallest building for 11 months before it was surpassed by the Empire State Building in 1931.

 |The Metropolitan Museum of Art - 1 mile